 The general federal obstruction of justice provisions are six: 18 U.S.C.
 1512 (tampering with federal witnesses), 1513 (retaliating against federal witnesses), 1503 (obstruction of pending federal court proceedings), 1505 (obstruction of pending Congressional or federal administrative proceedings), 371 (conspiracy), and contempt.
+All but Section 1503 apply to Congressional activities.
 In addition to these, there are a host of other statutes that penalize obstruction by violence, corruption, destruction of evidence, or deceit.